How To Whip Stitch Hand Sewing For Beginners?

 The whip stitch looks like a thread whipped around the fabric’s edge.
 That’s where it gets its name from.

+It sometimes gets compared to slip stitch sewing, but it’s not the same.
 You simply whip stitch by hand with your needle over the edge, pulling it through to the other side, and boom, you have a strong, neat finish.
 It’s perfect when you want your stitches to stay hidden but still hold things together.

 What Does A Whip Stitch Look Like